iron-hope-shop/genesis/README.md

 - `LICENSE` - MIT license for the project
 - `CHANGELOG.md` - Version history
 - `CONTRIBUTING.md` - Contribution guidelines

+The `PROMPT_IDEAS` directory contains numerous pre-made templates for different types of projects.
+You can use these as a starting point for your `PROMPT.md`.
+This directory is automatically removed during project generation.

 The `genesis` directory serves as the AI's "memory" and reference point, containing prime directives, checklists, best practices, helper scripts, images, and user data.
 It should be preserved for future AI operations to maintain consistency and quality in your project.